ucgmsim/GMSimViz/README.md

 The qcore library is bundled with GMSimViz.

-Download the plotting resource GMSimViz_resources.zip file from https://goo.gl/mYFCQn Extract this file to where GMSimViz is located.
+Download the plotting resource GMSimViz_resources.zip file from https://goo.gl/mYFCQn Extract this file to where GMSimViz is located so that GMSimViz/resources exists.

 Install with the following command.
 ```shell